 I researched the courses available and realised before starting university, I would need to complete an Access course.
 I completed the course at Sunderland College and while doing so, applied to local universities.
 I had interviews arranged at several universities, but the day after my interview at Sunderland, I was notified that I had been offered a place.
 As it was my first choice, I withdrew my applications from the other universities.

-The BA (Hons) Primary Education course is very interactive, with several different teaching styles offered.
+The BA (Hons) Primary Education with QTS course is very interactive, with several different teaching styles offered.
 From year one, you are asked to do things that may take you out of your comfort zone, but it is all in preparation for your future placements.
 The course prepares you for life in the classroom by presenting opportunities to develop your teaching style.
 Ultimately, the best part of the course is the classroom practice.
 However, the quality of teaching received before you enter a classroom is what makes it enjoyable.

 I would highly recommend the University of Sunderland.
 The resources available and teaching staff have been great.
 The lecturers are passionate about what they teach and are more than happy to support you when you need it.
 I would advise prospective students to do their research – speak to lecturers and make the most of open days.
 The University of Sunderland is a welcoming place and everyone is there to support you to reach your full potential.

-As graduation is approaching, I am now in the process of applying for jobs, and I am hopeful that I will secure a teaching job by September.
+As graduation is approaching, I am now in the process of applying for jobs, and I'm hopeful that I will secure a teaching job by September.
 Initially, I will concentrate on becoming the best classroom teacher I can possibly be.
 As I become more experienced, I aim to become a Key Stage lead and eventually part of the senior leadership team.